kumuluz/kumuluzee-config/README.md

 The extension supports KumuluzEE version 2.4.0 or higher.

 ## Usage
-KumuluzEE defines interfaces for common configuraion management features and two basic configuration sources; environment variables and configuration files.
+KumuluzEE defines interfaces for common configuraion management features and three basic configuration sources; environment variables, system properties and configuration files.
 To include configuration sources from this project you need to include a dependency to an implementation library.

 You can include etcd implementation by adding the following dependency: